OVAL-Community/OVAL/guidelines/oval-schema-documentation/windows-system-characteristics-schema.rst

     * - group
       - oval-sc:EntityItemStringType (0..unbounded)
       - A string that represents the name of a particular group.
 In Windows, group names are case-insensitive.
 As a result, it is recommended that the case-insensitive operations are used for this entity.
 In a domain environment, groups should be identified in the form: "domain\group name".
 For local groups use: "computer name\group name".
 For built-in accounts on the system, use the group name without a domain.If the specified user belongs to more than one group, then multiple group elements should exist.
 If the specified user is not a member of a single group, then a single group element should exist with a status of 'does not exist'.
 If there is an error determining the groups that the user belongs to, then a single group element should be included with a status of 'error'.
+    * - full_name
+      - oval-sc:EntityItemStringType (0..1)
+      - A string that contains the full name of the user.
+    * - comment
+      - oval-sc:EntityItemStringType (0..1)
+      - A string that contains a comment to associate with the user account.
+    * - password_age_days
+      - oval-sc:EntityItemIntType (0..1)
+      - The number of days that have elapsed since the password was last changed.
+This data should be rounded down to the nearest integer (floor function).

 ______________